Pabau GO app

 Pabau

-If you’re tired of juggling five different tools just to run your osteopathy practice, Pabau was made for you.
-It’s an all-in-one software for osteopaths that handles everything, like bookings, clinical notes, billing, patient engagement, and marketing, under one roof.
+If you’re juggling five tools to run your osteopathy practice, Pabau was built for you.
+It is software for osteopaths that handles bookings, clinical notes, billing, patient engagement, and marketing under one roof.

-Pabau is HIPAA, GDPR, and SOC2 compliant, so your patient data is protected to the highest clinical standards.
+Pabau is HIPAA, GDPR, and SOC2 compliant, so patient records are held to clinical data standards in every market it serves.

 Key features

-Finishing notes at 9 pm shouldn’t be part of the job description.
-Pabau’s AI Scribe (part of Echo AI) helps you complete treatment notes up to 80% faster, using dictation and smart prompts to generate structured SOAP notes on the spot.
+Finishing notes at 9 pm shouldn’t be part of the job.
+Pabau Scribe, our AI scribe, helps you complete treatment notes up to 80% faster.
+It turns dictation and smart prompts into structured SOAP notes on the spot.

-You can also build custom templates with body charts and structural assessment tools specific to osteopathic practice, so no two workflows look the same.
+You can also build custom templates with body charts and structural assessment tools specific to osteopathic practice.
+Functional assessments such as the star excursion balance test can be templated and scored directly in the patient record.

 Patient portal